Banu Asad

-Banu Asad (بَنُو أَسَدْ) is an Arab tribe, descended from Asad ibn Khuzayma.
+Banu Asad (بَنُو أَسَدْ) is an Arab tribe descended from Asad ibn Khuzayma.
 They are Adnanite Arabs, powerful and one of the most famous and influential tribes.
 They are widely respected by many Arab tribes, respected by Shia Muslims because they have buried the body of Husayn ibn Ali, his family (Ahl al-Bayt) and companions with the help of Ali ibn Husayn Zayn al-Abidin, the son of Husayn, and many martyrs from the Battle of Karbala are from the tribe.
 Today, many members of the tribe live in the Iraqi cities of Basra, Najaf, Kufa, Karbala, Nasiriyah, Amarah, Kut, Hillah, Diyala and Baghdad.
-There is a branch from the Banu Assad in Northern Sudan called Banu Kahil who have migrated from the Hijaz to Sudan.
-There are also members of Bani Assad tribe in Ahvaz in the Khuzestan of Iran located with neighboring tribes of Banu Tamim, Bani Malik, Banu Kaab and other notable Arab tribes.
+There is a branch from the Banu Assad in Northern Sudan called Banu Kahil who migrated from the Hijaz to Sudan.
+There are also members of the Bani Assad tribe in Ahvaz in the Khuzestan of Iran located with neighboring tribes of Banu Tamim, Bani Malik, Banu Kaab and other notable Arab tribes.